salsabilabasalamah/waste-dashboard/README.md

-# WasteX · Operations Dashboard
+# SB-Geocarbon · Operations Dashboard

-Polished Streamlit dashboard for the WasteX biochar pipeline.
+Polished Streamlit dashboard for the SB-Geocarbon biochar pipeline.
 Reads four operational sheets directly from a public Google Spreadsheet, runs the ten-anomaly validator, and surfaces KPIs / trends / a triage queue across four tabs.